• Home

 Towards the front of the property is the yoga deck.
 Offering sweeping views over the Sea of Cortez, this is the perfect place to start your day watching the sunrise.

-If you visit in winter (as we did) you get a great vantage point of the whales.
+If you visit in winter as we did, you get a great vantage point of the whales.

-We started our morning with a sunrise meditation and stretch and it was pure magic, watching whale spouts in the distance.
+We started our morning with a sunrise meditation and stretch, and it was pure magic, watching whale spouts in the distance.

-The White Lodge provides yoga mats for guests' use, sourced locally from Spirala Mats.
+The White Lodge provides yoga mats for guests’ use.

 Dining